Research, Victoria: Education

 The schools in Research include Eltham College and Research Primary School.
 Eltham College comprises both a junior and senior school.

 Eltham College and Research Primary are both situated on Main Road.

 Sport

 Research is the home of the Research Junior Football Club, which competes in the Northern Football League.
 They play their home games at Research Park, located on Main Road, Research.
 Research Cricket Club and Eltham Collegians Cricket Club were both Diamond Valley Cricket Association teams based in Research, until they merged in 2010 to form one club.
 Their home games are played at Research Park and Eltham College Oval.
 Research Baseball Club, which plays in the Melbourne Winter Baseball League, are based in Research, but play their home games in Lower Plenty.
 Research Tennis Club play their home games at the Research Park Tennis Courts.

+For more than three decades (1958 to 1991) there was a Research Senior Football Club in addition to the Juniors.
+Initially it was a team in the Panton Hill Football League and won premierships in 1984 and 1985 (see listing on the Panton Hill Football League website under the heading Former Clubs).
+In 1986, the Club transferred to the Diamond Valley Football League (now the Northern Football Netball League) where it competed until the end of the 1991 season (see listing on website of the Northern Football Netball League under the heading Former Clubs).
+After some unacceptable behaviour on and off field by some players and supporters, the club was suspended for the entire 1992 season.
+Subsequently, the Club decided to disband.
+The Junior Football Club (see above) continued operating as a separate entity.
+Further detail about the history of the Research Senior Football Club can be found on its website.